plusserver/docs/content/en/security/Keycloak/introduction/quickstart.md

 ### Updates

-Learn about the the Patchroutine for our IAM - Keycloak instance in the [Updates](../../documentation/update/) document.
+Learn about the the Patchroutine for our Keycloak-as-a-Service instance in the [Updates](../../documentation/update/) document.

 ### Monitoring

-We monitor our *IAM - Keycloak* instance by keeping an eye on both the underlying compute and storage resources, as well as performing service-specific checks.
+We monitor our *Keycloak-as-a-Service* instance by keeping an eye on both the underlying compute and storage resources, as well as performing service-specific checks.
 Our 24x7 support team handles any incidents that arise, ensuring continuous and reliable service.

 ### Regions and AZ